3 Accessing Data and Making Your First Plot

 3.2 Reading data into R

-Data analysis is impossible without data.
-The only way we can use data is to get it into R.
+Data analysis is impossible without data (duh!), and the only way we can use data is to read it into R.

 Let’s go over these different approaches.